markj0hnst0n/LeMunch/README.md

 #### Search function

-- Search for my favourite recipe
+- Search for my favourite recipe.

+#### View Recipe

+- Shows all the relevant information of a recipe for a browser.

 #### Like/Upvote